 1. Don’t Panic.
 Immediately isolate the compromised system(s) and preserve evidence.

-When an insider breach occurs or is suspected, it is imperative that you contain the damage quickly to protect customer data and preserve evidence in case of a forensic investigation.
-Subsequently, work towards identifying the root cause for the incident and execute your incident response plan if you have one.
-If required, call on third-party forensic and technical experts to help determine the source of the breach and the extent of the damage.
+When a data compromise occurs or is suspected it is imperative that you contain the damage quickly to protect customer data and preserve evidence in case of a forensic investigation.
+Subsequently, work towards identifying the root cause for the incident.
+If you are a merchant, produce an accurate record of events for authorities.